Cloud Drawing: How to Draw Realistic Clouds

 Pencil sketchbook pages of cloud drawing exercises: value studies, edge exploration, cloud types (cumulus, stratus, cirrus, cumulonimbus)

-Exercise 2: Edge Exploration
+Exercise 2: edge exploration

 Draw a single cloud focusing only on edges.
 Create sections with hard edges, soft edges, and lost edges.
 Notice how edge treatment alone creates the sense of atmosphere.